riyasoy/Explainable-Road-Damage-Detection/README.md

 | Test | 302 |
 | **Total** | **2009** |

+The dataset was automatically downloaded using the Kaggle API and organized into training, validation, and testing splits before model training.

 ---

-# Baseline Experiment
+## Baseline Experiment

-Before training the custom detector, the pretrained **YOLOv8 Nano** model was evaluated on a road image.
+Before training the custom road damage detector, the pretrained **YOLOv8 Nano** model (trained on the COCO dataset) was evaluated on a representative road image to assess its out-of-the-box performance.

-### Input Image
+### Original Image

 ![Original Road Image](images/original_road.jpg)

-### Prediction
+### Prediction using Pretrained YOLOv8 Nano

 ![Baseline Prediction](images/baseline_prediction.jpg)

 ### Observation

-The pretrained COCO model failed to detect the pothole because road damage classes are not included in the COCO dataset.
+The pretrained YOLOv8 Nano model failed to detect the road pothole because the **COCO dataset does not contain road damage categories** such as potholes, pavement cracks, or manholes.

-Instead, it incorrectly classified a background tree as a giraffe.
+Instead, the model incorrectly classified part of the background vegetation as a **giraffe**, illustrating the limitations of applying a generic object detector to a specialized road inspection task.

-This experiment demonstrates why domain-specific training is required.
+This baseline experiment motivates the need for **domain-specific training**, where the detector is fine-tuned using annotated road damage images to accurately recognize infrastructure defects.

 ---

-# Model

-**YOLOv8 Nano (yolov8n)**

-### Why YOLOv8 Nano?

-- Lightweight architecture
-- Fast inference
-- Suitable for edge devices
-- Excellent baseline model
-- Easy integration with Explainable AI

----

-# Methodology
+## Methodology

+The overall workflow adopted in this project is illustrated below.

 ```text
 Road Damage Dataset